freerange/site/soups/weeknotes/week-376.snip.markdown

 ### 2016/17 updates for marriage-abroad

 I spent most of my time working on changes to the marriage-abroad services and fees required by 6 April.
-We need to change the names and prices of services, and the services offered by different ceremony countries.
+We need to change the names and prices of services, and the services offered in different ceremony countries.

 I started out by updating the names of the various marriage-abroad services based on information from FCO:

 * [PR 2413 - Rename marriage-abroad services][smart-answers-pr-2413].

-Having created this pull request, I started to make the changes to the services offered by various countries.
-This was harder than I'd hoped because the logic wasn't in a single place.
+Having created this pull request, I started to make the changes to the services offered in various countries.
+This was harder than I'd hoped because the logic was spread all over the place.
 I ended up spiking on a couple of different approaches before deciding to extract the service information to a YAML file.

 ### Marriage-abroad template improvements